Phenomenological power spectrum models for H$\alpha$ emission line galaxies from the Nancy Grace Roman Space Telescope: Methodology

 where $\delta^D$ is the Dirac delta function and $\delta_k \equiv \int \mathrm{d}^3 \mathbf{x} \delta(\mathbf{x})\mathrm{exp}(-i \mathbf{k} \cdot \mathbf{x})$ is the Fourier transform of the overdensity $\delta(\mathbf{x})$.

-We measure $P(\mathbf{k})$ with an estimation of the density field and a weighting scheme for the tracers following the FKP approach \citep{Feldman_1994}.
-This method is explained in more detail in $\S$3.1 $\&$ 3.2 of \cite{Gil-Marin_2015}.
-In short, it amounts to performing a Fourier transform of the galaxy fluctuation field, which is defined as

-where $n_s$ is the number density of a random catalogue, $\alpha\equiv \sum^{N_{gal}}_i w_c/N_s$, where $N_s$ is the number of randoms and $N_{gal}$ is the number of galaxies, and $\lambda_i$ is a normalization to produce unbiased estimators (for power spectrum $i=2$ and for bispectrum $i=3$). $w_{FKP}$ and $w_c$ are weights encoding information on observational systematic effects.

-For the power spectrum, $i=2$ and when we perform a Fourier transform on $F_2$, and convolve the field at $\mathbf{k}$, we have an estimator to measure the observation, which relates to the theoretical model of $P(\mathbf{k}$) in the following way:

-where the left-hand side (LHS) of the equation represents what is measured from observations and the right-hand side (RHS) is how we will model the observation.
-Here, $P_{gal}$ is the theoretical prediction for the galaxy power spectrum, $W_2$ is the window function that accounts for the finite volume of the survey (to be discussed in more detail in $\S$\ref{sec:wind}), and $P_{noise}$ is the shot noise term that results from the discreetness of the measurement.

-We employ the {\sc nbodykit}\footnote{\url{nbodykit.readthedocs.io}} python package, which follows the FKP weighting scheme, to measure the LHS of Eq.~(\ref{eq:Pest}).
-In fact, {\sc nbodykit} models $P_{noise}$ as well, so we can go ahead and subtract that from the RHS.
+We employ the {\sc nbodykit}\footnote{\url{nbodykit.readthedocs.io}} python package, which follows the FKP weighting scheme for varying line-of-sight \citep{Bianchi15}, to measure $P(\mathbf{k})$.
+Since {\sc nbodykit} models $P_{noise}$ as well we will not need to include this in the power spectrum models.
 The outputs from this measurement will, therefore, have the shot noise removed but will require our theoretical model to be convolved with a window function.